rijalghodi/flashcards/README.md

 ## About

-Solved project from the Full-Stack Engineer Path of the codecademy curriculum.
+One of my solved project from the Full-Stack Engineer Path of the [codecademy](codecademy.com/) curriculum.

-Technology: React, Redux, React-Redux, Redux Toolkit.
+In this app, user can create flashcards grouped in specific topics.
+User can make quizzes also to memorize flashcard.

-## Goals
+## What I Learn

-Test the React-Redux and Redux Tool Kit material learned.
+Implementation of React-Redux and Redux Tool Kit material.

 - configure individual slices modules using `createSlice()`; (`@reduxjs/toolkit`)
 - configure a store module wth `configureStore()` and the individual slice modules. (`@reduxjs/toolkit`)